kennycason/kennycason/posts/2016-06-01-genetic-algorithm-draw-images.markdown

 <img src="/images/genetic_draw/evolving_yoshi_with_stats.png" width="600px"/>

-Mutation Rates and their affect on learning.
+Mutation Rates and their effect on learning.
 Not normalized to generation count, you'll have to do some manual comparing.
 As expected, 10% performs better than 1% and 50%.
 I did not try a large number of intermittent values.
 (Note the generation count to see the faster convergence.)

 <img src="/images/genetic_draw/single_parent_mutation_1_percent.png" width="400px"/>